Reclaimed Wood Beams

 Our Process

-Reclaimed wood beams are carefully salvaged from old buildings and large barns.
-Whole Log Reclaimed sources old beams that were often a couple of centuries mature when first harvested another 100+ years ago or more.
-Great texture and grain structure, with average beam dimensions that range from 4” x 4” up to 12” x 12” and even sometimes larger.
-We can kiln dry timbers up to 27’ long.
+Whole Log Lumber Reclaimed has been carefully salvaging reclaimed wood beams from old buildings and large barns since 1984.
+Often the old beams were a couple of centuries mature when first harvested and were raised and stood prior to deconstruction for another 100+ years or more.
+Beam dimensions range from 4” x 4” up to 12” x 12” and even larger.
+We've been kiln drying timbers like this up to 27’ long since the early 1990's.

-Deconstructing old structures is a delicate process in order to maintain the integrity of the wood.
-Removing and transporting wood beams is a project in itself considering that one reclaimed solid beam 10” x 10” x 15 ft long can weigh roughly 500 lbs!
+Removing and transporting wood beams and large trees is a project in itself considering that one solid beam or tree 10” x 10” x 15 ft long, can weigh roughly 500 lbs!
+Once transported, the process of refurbishing and refining these natural treasures begins.

 Finishing Oils